evanthebouncy/program-synthesis-minimal/_posts/2022-08-12-the-synthesis-problem.md

 {% endhighlight %}

 ### correctness
-The advantage of giving the task as input-output is that we can check for correctness automatically -- if executing the program on the inputs produces the corresponding outputs.
+The advantage of giving the task as input-output is that <ins>the computer can check for correctness automatically</ins> -- if executing the program on the inputs produces the corresponding outputs.
 {% highlight python %}
 def is_correct(program, spec):
     for inputt, output in spec: